lapinskap/issue-tracker/README.md

 ## General info
-pp which Pure JavaScript web application.
+Pure JavaScript web application.
 It was a challenge to do something without any framework.
 I decided to not implement any CSS stylesheets, just raw JavaScript and Bootstrap.
 In the html file I've included necessary dependencies, so you need internet connection to run application properly.

 ## Screenshots